Nikil Dutt

-Biography
+Early life and education

 Born and raised in Gangtok, Sikkim, India, Dutt received his Ph.D. in computer science from the University of Illinois at Urbana-Champaign in 1989.
 He received a B.E.(Hons) in mechanical engineering from the Birla Institute of Technology and Science, Pilani, India in 1980, an M.S. in computer science from the Pennsylvania State University in 1983.

+Career

 In 1989, he joined UC-Irvine as an assistant professor of computer science.
 He is affiliated with Center for Embedded Computer Systems (CECS), California Institute for Telecommunications and Information Technology (Calit2), the Center for Pervasive Communications and Computing (CPCC), and the Laboratory for Ubiquitous Computing and Interaction (LUCI).

-Academic life

 His research has been recognized by Best Paper Awards and Best Paper Award Nominations at several conferences.
-Dutt currently serves as associate editor of Association for Computing Machinery Transactions on Embedded Computer Systems (TECS) and of IEEE Transactions on VLSI Systems (TVLSI).
+Dutt has served as associate editor of Association for Computing Machinery's Transactions on Embedded Computer Systems (TECS) and of IEEE Transactions on VLSI Systems (TVLSI).

-In 2007, he was selected as ACM distinguished scientist and in 2008 an IEEE fellow.
 He was a keynote speaker at several conferences.
-Dutt served as Editor-in-Chief of ACM Transactions on Design Automation of Electronic Systems (TODAES) between 2004–2008.
+Dutt served as editor-in-chief of ACM Transactions on Design Automation of Electronic Systems (TODAES) from 2004 to 2008.